Dr. Ronald B. Standler Attorney in Massachusetts

 and a brief sketch of the history of attempts to modify this doctrine.

-I have written nine essays on topics in family law
+I have written ten essays on topics in family law

 in the USA, especially including prenuptial and postnuptial contracts,